 Health and Physical Fitness

 The Everest Base Camp trek is a non-technical but physically demanding high-altitude trek.
 Trekkers should be in good physical condition, with prior hiking experience and the ability to walk 5–8 hours a day across varied terrain.
 Training should focus on cardiovascular endurance, strength, and stamina.
-Altitude sickness can affect anyone, so it's crucial to follow a slow, steady pace and allow adequate time for acclimatization.
-A medical check-up before your trip is recommended, especially if you have any pre-existing conditions.

 Packing and Equipment